 B Weights learned by the neural network model after training are shown.
 All non-zero I weights learned were negative.

-C Comparing the normalized resistance of each strain measured by engineered population profiling to resistances modelled by the neural network.
+C Comparing the normalized resistance of each strain measured by engineered population profiling to resistances modeled by the neural network.

-D Comparing modelled and observed valinomycin resistance for each five-gene knockout group.
+D Comparing modeled and observed valinomycin resistance for each five-gene knockout group.
 The trained neural network weights (top) are shown for the original model (top-left) and one with an extra node in the activity layer to model potential influence to an unknown resistance factor (top right).
 Bottom panels group strains at five genes (as in Figure 2). r-values consider either all data (outside parentheses), or only the five-gene groups (within parentheses).

 Figure 5.
 Deciphering a Complex Fluconazole Resistance Trait.